-If your family member was the victim of nursing home neglect or abuse, the nursing home abuse lawyers in Columbia, SC from George Sink, P.A.
-Injury Lawyers may be able to help you hold the facility and its management liable for your loved one’s damages.
-Call us today at 803-999-2993 for your free consultation with a member of our team.
+If your family member was the victim of nursing home neglect or abuse, the Columbia nursing home abuse lawyers from George Sink, P.A.
+Injury Lawyers can help you hold the facility liable for your loved one’s damages.

 Damages Available in a Nursing Home Abuse Case in Columbia, SC

 When a senior suffers abuse in a Columbia nursing home, compensable damages depend on the extent of their physical injuries and emotional suffering.

 Some damages they can recover include:

 - Medical care and related expenses stemming from neglect, physical abuse, or sexual abuse